Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we presented GRAPAM, a parameter-efficient framework for adapting adult-pretrained ASR models to children’s speech through group-aware partial model merging.
-By combining unsupervised clustering, partial fine-tuning, and parameter-level interpolation, GRAPAM achieves a WER reduction from 9.95\% to 9.31\% on the MyST corpus.
-This new fine-tuning strategy for children's ASR achieves comparable or better performance without needing multi-task training or additional data.
+In this work, we introduced GRAPAM, a parameter-efficient framework for adapting adult-pretrained ASR models to children’s speech via group-aware partial model merging.
+By integrating unsupervised clustering, partial fine-tuning, and parameter-level interpolation, GRAPAM reduces WER on MyST from 9.95\% to 9.31\%, achieving comparable or improved accuracy without multi-task training or additional data.

-Future work can extend GRAPAM in several directions.
-First, adaptive weighting, where interpolation coefficients are optimised on held-out validation data rather than set uniformly is a promising direction.
-Second, more advanced clustering techniques can be considered, potentially incorporating self-supervised speech representations to better capture age and speaker-related variability.
-Finally, GRAPAM could be extended to other domains like pathological or multilingual speech recognition.
+Several directions remain for future work.
+These include replacing uniform interpolation with adaptive weighting, learning merge coefficients on held-out validation data.
+Exploring stronger merging strategies, including clustering based on self-supervised speech representations and extending GRAPAM to other tasks such as pathological speech.